 Why Do Cold Smoking?

-The main reason is to infuse raw ingredients with additional seasoning flavours without cooking them in advance.
-This can be achieved by burning flavoured wood chips or dust in a closed environment such as a Big Green Egg or covered BBQ.
+Cold smoking infuses food items with additional flavours without cooking them.
+It could be to smoke ingredients for cooking (e.g. vegetables) or food for direct consumption (e.g. cheeses).
+This is achieved by burning flavoured wood chips or dust in a closed environment such as a Big Green Egg or covered BBQ.

-It could be tomatoes and aubergines for a vegetarian pizza, beans for a side dish (such as black bean coconut rice) or vegetables for soup.
-Cold smoking ingredients can make a meal just that little bit more interesting.
+It could be tomatoes and aubergines for a vegetarian pizza, beans for a side dish (such as black bean coconut rice) or vegetables destined for a hearty winter soup.
+Smoked ingredients can make a meal just that little bit more interesting.
+And smoked cheeses, especially hard cheeses, can be fantastic.
+I’ve written a guide for smoking cheese at home.

 Which smoke flavour to choose is down to personal preference and what the recipe calls for.
-Common examples include apple, cherry, hickory and the famous mesquite.
+Common examples include apple, cherry, hickory, alder and oak.
 There are more “out there” flavours such as Jack Daniels infused wood chips.
 I use apple for vegetables destined for pizza, works wonderfully with shredded mozzarella.

 Where To Cold Smoke?